jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 //in this example states aren't redefined because we're reusing the same frames
 ```

 This will create a version of `BigTree` that looks the same but appears twice as smaller and has twice as smaller collision box.
+Note that we had to change `height` and `radius`, because `scale` defines only the visual scale of the sprite, nothing else.

 ## Coding a basic monster